kgrid/specs/docs/packaging.md

 #### Endpoint

 An endpoint represents a particular service offered by the KO (See #Service Description, above).
-Payloads may be organized to implement each payload separately or may be grouped together in Payload files.
+Payloads <conform>may</conform> be organized to implement each payload separately or <conform>may</conform> be grouped together in Payload files.
 See [Activation spec]()

 #### Payload